mathjax/MathJax-docs/basic/community.rst

 <mathjax-git>` to verify that the problem persists in the
 latest version.

-When y9ou create an issue, you will need to choose between a bug report and a feature request.
+When you create an issue, you will need to choose between a bug report and a feature request.
 Each of these comes with a template that you should use to structure your report or request.  **Do not just erase that template**, as the information that it requests is